-Queen Elizabeth II, who turned 94 on April 21, has ruled longer than any other monarch in British history.
+Queen Elizabeth II, who is in her 90s, has ruled longer than any other monarch in British history.
 But at this point, is the British monarch's role purely ceremonial, or does she or he hold any real political power?

 That turns out to be a complicated question.
 Even though the United Kingdom is a constitutional monarchy, it doesn't have a single codified constitution like the United States.
 Instead, the power balance between the Crown (the monarchy) and Parliament (the elected officials) is mediated by a set of rules known as constitutional "conventions," some of which are written down and others that are based on custom and tradition.